gabe-cc/code-coordination/dev-notes.md

 - [ ] Shortcuts
   - Per user and per team
   - Just a page with shortcuts to threads, files, chats, etc.
+  - Obsolete by Space Page?
+- Security
+  - [ ] Check all routes for authorisation
+  - [ ] Refactor authorisation
+- Optim
+  - [ ] Check everything for pre-loading on hover
+- E2E Tests
 - User
   - [ ] User Profiles
 - Todolist